Summer Camp Details & FAQ

 When will the Meet Your Counselor Night be held?

-Meet Your Counselor Night is May 26 from 6:00-7:00 pm at our Southeast Y. This is a chance for parents and campers to ask questions prior to camp, become familar with our campgrounds and Y facilities, and of course, meet our camp counselors and leadership staff.
+Meet Your Counselor Night is May 11 from 6:00-7:00 pm at our Southeast Y and May 18 from 6:00-7:00 pm at our Northwest Y. This is a chance for parents and campers to ask questions prior to camp, become familiar with our campgrounds and Y facilities, and of course, meet our camp counselors and leadership staff.
 We hope you will join us!

 What about sunscreen and bug spray?